sylvernbrown/azure-ad-3/README.md

 <br />

 <p>
-7) WHile the changes have been enabled, they would take 90 minutes to apply in the domain controller without manually enabling them.
-To manually enable to configurations, navigate to the domain controller (dc-1) as an admin. <br />
+7) While the changes have been enabled, they would take 90 minutes to apply in the domain controller without manually enabling them.
+To manually enable to configurations, login to the domain controller (dc-1) as an admin. <br />
   <br />
 <img src="https://i.imgur.com/KbNMSd5.png" height="60%" width="60%" alt="Disk Sanitization Steps"/> <br />
-  <strong><i>Note: It's crucial the name _EMPLOYEES is entered verbatim or else later steps will not work.</i></strong>

 </p>
 <br />